-The School offices are open from 7:30 a.m. to 4:30 p.m.
+The School offices are open from 7:30 a.m. to 3:30 p.m.; after 3:30 p.m., phones are answered by Extended Care staff until 6:00 pm.

 Please be sure to speak directly with school personnel if you have an emergency message or if you have a change in transportation plans.
 Do not rely on email or voice mail - keep calling until you talk to school personnel.